aandrew-me/tgpt/README.md

 -u, --update                                       Update program

 Providers:
-The default provider is phind which uses Phind model.
+The default provider is phind.
+The AI_PROVIDER environment variable can be used to specify a different provider.
 Available providers to use: openai, opengpts, koboldai, phind, llama2, blackboxai, ollama and groq

 Provider: openai
-Needs API key to work and supports various models
+Needs API key to work and supports various models.
+Recognizes the OPENAI_API_KEY and OPENAI_MODEL environment variables.

 Provider: opengpts
 Uses gpt-3.5-turbo only.
 Do not use with sensitive data